 Modern-day Salford is probably most proud of the BBC.
 When the BBC closed the Television Centre in West London, it moved its studios from the capital to MediaCityUK.

 Salford is now too definitely on the up and the join between the two cities is becoming even harder to detect.
 Just take a walk down Chapel Street…

 Is living in Salford part of Manchester city centre?

 Manchester and Salford are twin cities sharing the same city centre: Manchester city centre.

 Manchester city centre is always expanding, and in all ways.
-You’d be forgiven for describing a place on Chapel Street in Salford as in Manchester city centre, just as you would be for describing a place in Ancoats as in Manchester city centre.
+You’d be forgiven for describing a place on Chapel Street in Salford as in Manchester city centre, just as you would describe a place in Ancoats as in Manchester city centre.

-Growing neighbourhood Middlewood Locks, by the canal basin on the old Salford-Manchester border, offers the best of modern city living.
+Middlewood Locks is a growing neighbourhood by the canal basin on the old Salford-Manchester border, offering the best of city living.

-“Middlewood Locks is officially in Salford, but you’re a stone’s throw away from Manchester city centre, meaning you get the best of both cities,” says resident Ian.
+“Middlewood Locks is officially in Salford, but you’re a stone’s throw away from Manchester city centre, meaning you get the best of both cities.”

 So there you have it.
 Manchester and Salford may have their own unique story, but they share the same unique sense of civic pride and resilience.

 In any case, the people of Greater Manchester are cut from the same cloth (cotton) and the common thread we have is love.